UK Fiance Visa

 - Personal Independence Payment.

-Fiancé visa holders should apply for the Marriage visa immediately after they marry as they will now be eligible to work in the UK under Fiancé visa status.
+Fiance visa holders should apply for the marriage visa immediately after they marry as they will now be eligible to work in the UK (under fiance visa status this is not possible).
+The English Language requirement must also be satisfied with a Level A1 course pass.

-- Foreign national fiancée’s are permitted to bring their children under the age of 18 years with them to the UK.
+- Foreign national fiancés are permitted to bring their children under the age of 18 years with them to the UK.

-- After the marriage, the applicant is entitled to the same benefits as UK citizens.
+- After the marriage ceremony, the applicant is entitled to the same benefits as UK citizens.

-- This visa can be a route to permanent stay in the UK and British Nationality.
+- This visa can be a route to permanently settle in the UK and to obtain British nationality.

 REQUEST A FREE ASSESSMENT